optimad/mimmo/log_comment_030172016.md

 ##5.
 FFD Lattice

 - 5.1. modify execute in order to use m_result of base class

 - 5.2. use input of base class and avoid the use of displ

 ##6.
+Bend

+- 6.1. modify execute in order to use input/output of base class (deprecated use of displ and ndeg)

+- 6.2. useInfo maybe useless

+##7.
+Mask

+- 7.1. modify execute in order to use input/output of base class (deprecated use of displ)  [&#10004;]

+- 7.2. useInfo maybe useless

+##8.
+OutputDoF

+- 8.1. modify execute in order to use input/output of base class

+- 8.2. modify execute to avoid parent/child relationship (deprecated)

+- 8.3. useInfo maybe useless

+##9.
+Rotation and Translation Box

+- 9.1. modify execute in order to use input/output of base class or new parameter values for rotation and translation

+- 9.2. modify execute to save the result in result and then use input/output pins

+- 9.3. useInfo maybe useless

+##10.
 Mimmo Tests

-- 6.1. make them coherent with new basemanipulation objects design
+- 10.1. make them coherent with new basemanipulation objects design